-What is the most important food in the world?
+What is the most important resource in the world?
 That's right, water, of course!
 Water is the basis of all life.
 Without water, you and we wouldn't be here!
 Only with water is the life of animals, plants, and humans possible.

 Groundwater is both a source of drinking water and a habitat.
 For Explorer Hotels, water is liquid blue gold that must be protected.